EXPEDITION

 Mera Peak climbing offers an exclusive opportunity to summit the highest trekking peak of Nepal at 6476 meters with excellent views of eight-thousanders like Makalu, Lhotse, Cho Oyu, Kanchenjunga including top of the world Mt.
 Everest.
 Mera Peak is one of the most alluring trekking peaks in Nepal as it involves a culturally stimulating journey through remote picturesque villages of our Sherpas and forests, followed by a gentle climb to the summit.
 Mera Peak is perhaps best known because it is Nepal’s highest trekking peak and successful summits are rewarded with a spectacular panorama of five 8,000m peaks.

-Mera Peak via Phaplu nowadays is considered reliable and adventurous trek that leads to the summit of Mera Peak through different routes starting from a lower part of Everest region region.
+Mera Peak via Phaplu nowadays is considered reliable and adventurous trek that leads to the summit of Mera Peak through different routes starting from a lower part of Everest region.
 This route will allow you to skip the Lukla or any other mountain flight.
 The return journey includes passing through the ZatravLa pass, allowing for a loop in the trek

 Although Mera Peak is very high, the climbing is straightforward.
 The quickest way to get to Mera Peak is via the Zatrwa La Pass.
 However, we trek into the mountain via a longer route, which provides better acclimatization.
 This also takes you off the beaten track and immerses the team in local culture along the way.
 We have designed our Mera peak itinerary in a professional manner with perfect acclimatization and contingency days.
 This trip is ideal for those with moderate mountaineering experience, a good level of fitness, and a keen sense of adventure who are not experts but still want to reach the top of a majestic mountain in the Himalayas.